DevExpress/devextreme-vue/HOW_TO_BUILD.md

     npm run pull-devextreme

-After that, regenerate the code and commit the changes in the submodule file.
+After that, generate the code (see the last paragraph) and commit the changes in the submodule file.

 ## Link DevExtreme Modules